rbms-bsc/DCRMR/_pages/Phys-desc/Illustrative-content.md

 >Example:
 ><CITE>illustrations</CITE>

-<a name="5.202.7.2">5.202.7.2</a> *Optionally,* disregard minor illustrations.
+<a name="5.202.7.2">5.202.7.2</a> *Optionally*, disregard minor illustrations.

 # 5.202.8 Types of illustrations

-<a name="5.202.8.1">5.202.8.1</a> *Optionally,* specify particular types of illustrations.
+<a name="5.202.8.1">5.202.8.1</a> *Optionally*, specify particular types of illustrations.
 Use one or more of the following terms from the [RDA Value Vocabularies, RDA Illustrative Content](http://www.rdaregistry.info/termList/IllusContent/).

 coat of arms
 facsimile